 The problem is not as much the amount of weight you lift, or that you are exercising, it is more if you are using injurious positioning.
 Instead of pushing your lower back against the seat or pad, lift up to sit straight and lean your upper back against the seat.

-- Many people hurt from excessive forward bending all day in their real life.
+Many people hurt from excessive forward bending all day in their real life.
 Then they go to the gym and add to that problem with the many conventional exercises involving more forward bending: toe touches, knee to chest, leg lifts, and crunches.
 Ironically, many people do these thinking these will help their back.
 Motion often temporarily makes you feel better, however, many of the forward bending exercises are not what is needed (like cigarettes - temporary relief but long term grater problems).
 It is important to strengthen the muscles that pull back the other way and to learn how to use muscles to straighten the back, not only round it.
 These are the extension exercises (to follow).

-- Don't stretch by bending over at the waist or hip.
+Don't stretch by bending forward at the waist or hip.
 Many people are surprised to find that they injure their back doing forward yoga stretches. most people know it is injurious to pick up a package that way.
 It is not really a surprise.
 Other people think that bending over to pick things up is right and because it stretches the back of the legs.
 It does stretch, but it is not a healthy stretch.
 It puts the leverage and pivot point on your discs.
 LIke smoking, it feels good (to some) but the drawbacks are not worth it.
 For more interesting information on what exercises harm and which help, read the article on How to Avoid Bad Exercises and Section 3 in the Fix Back Pain article explaining Why Yoga Forward Bends Are Like Lifting Packages Wrong.

 As described above, disc pain has a large component of bad movement mechanics, not weak muscles.
 Strength does not stop you from bad bending that puts herniating forces on your discs year after year.
 Many people do strengthening exercises and become stronger people who still bend wrong, move wrong, and slouch.
 "Core" exercises are especially misunderstood and repeated and prescribed without any understanding that stronger abdominal muscles have little to do with the most common causes of back pain.
 Moreover, most conventional core training exercises are done in bent forward ways that reinforce the same bad mechanics you started with.
 For the research and interesting story on what abdominal muscles really have to do with back pain, see my article on Abdominal Muscles - what they do may surprise you.
 Bending, standing, moving, and living your life with healthy movement mechanics is up to you.
 The rest of this article tells more on how.